-PROCESS Geologic Processes, Climate Processes, Hydrologic Processes, Bonneville Dam Processes FUNCTION INDICATORS Riparian Vegetation, Impervious Surface Area, Urban Runoff, Permanently Protected Areas, Floodplain Area, Wetland Acreage
+Riparian Vegetation, Impervious Surface Area, Urban Runoff, Permanently Protected Areas, Floodplain Area, Wetland Acreage

 Water storage and flow regulation functions vary greatly depending on the underlying geologic, and hydrologic processes and some areas are naturally unsuited for the storage of water.
 Areas with naturally permeable soils, connected floodplains and associated wetlands, and few impervious surfaces are considered well suited to water storage and flow regulation functions.
 Impairment occurs when these types of natural conditions are not present or are diminished.
-The Stevenson's Rock Creek shoreline areas contains some complex stream bottom, plunge pit, and snags of large woody material (LWM), these shoreline reaches are largely ill-suited for water storage and flow regulation functions.
+The Stevenson's Rock Creek shoreline areas contains some complex stream bottom, plunge pit, and snags of large woody debris (LWD), these shoreline reaches are largely ill-suited for water storage and flow regulation functions.
 The Bonneville Dam places a daily demand on the water storage functions of the Columbia River and Rock Cove shorelines.
-This process creates a wellfunctioning flow regulation, but partially impairs the interrelated water storage function of these shorelines as a result.
+This process creates a well-functioning flow regulation, but partially impairs the interrelated water storage function of these shorelines as a result.